ELEVATE GUEST EXPERIENCES

 The changing dynamics of guest loyalty

-As the industry moves forward, a new dynamic becomes of paramount importance - the feeling of safety.
-During the pandemic, if you could be their calm in the storm through your COVID-19 hotel communication strategy, not only were you likely to instill your customer's loyalty for a lifetime, but they would also become your biggest (and most vocal) advocates.
-This strategy should remain in place for the foreseeable future.
-Promoting how you are implementing safety measures in your property should be part of your routine.
+During the pandemic, if you could be their calm in the storm through your crisis hotel communication strategy, not only were you likely to instill your customer's loyalty for a lifetime, but they would also become your biggest (and most vocal) advocates.

 Guests today not only want to be updated on safety and security information but also expect thoughtful, empathetic, and personalized communications from your hotel brand.
 In this context, the ability to segment, personalize, and deliver outstanding customer service is even more critical to gain their loyalty.
 To achieve this, it is recommended to lean on your hotel CRM to help you intelligently engage and communicate with guests and reassure them.

 Finally, in hospitality’s new normal, holistic guest loyalty strategies are vital.
 They can be used to entice loyal guests back as well as encourage new bookings.
-The process is becoming increasingly cyclical too.
+The process is becoming increasingly cyclical, too.
 Once a guest finishes a stay, hotels are already considering how to use their data to drive the next booking, and in an increasingly competitive landscape, those that fail to adopt this approach may be left behind.

 The challenges with guest loyalty today